awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-failover-recovery.md

-# Recovering from Failures in Amazon Kinesis Streams<a name="kinesis-record-processor-failover-recovery"></a>
+# Recovering from Failures in Amazon Kinesis Data Streams<a name="kinesis-record-processor-failover-recovery"></a>

-Failure can occur at the following levels when you use an Amazon Kinesis Streams application to process data from a stream:
+Failure can occur at the following levels when you use an Amazon Kinesis Data Streams application to process data from a stream:
 + A record processor could fail
 + A worker could fail, or the instance of the application that instantiated the worker could fail
 + An EC2 instance that is hosting one or more instances of the application could fail

 ## Record Processor Failure<a name="kinesis-record-processor-failure-processor"></a>